 'Super Mario 3D World' taught me that we become greater with each other

 Finally we have a multiplayer Mario outside of the 2D and Karting arenas that actually enhances the single-player game.
 Experienced solo, there's several lovely pockets formed of classic Mario gameplay and design.
-But it all seems slightly empty, and it isn't until you recruit others to play with you that you realise why.
-This is entirely unusual for Super Mario games, and while it has dabbled with half-hearted multiplayer experiences — from the take-it-in-turns original to Galaxy's collector-thon remote waggling — this is when being with another suddenly fits in Mario's life plan.
+But it all seems slightly empty, and it isn't until you recruit others to play with you that you realize why.
+This is entirely unusual for Super Mario games, and while it has dabbled with half-hearted multiplayer experiences—from the take-it-in-turns original to Galaxy's collector-thon remote waggling—this is when being with another suddenly fits in Mario's life plan.
 I just moved in with someone incredibly special, for the first time.
 And we both understand how much we improve each other's lives.
 I'm glad Mario managed to figure this out around the same time I did.
 I always wondered if he'd ever work that out.

 'Super Mario Maker' says that creativity is infinite and that we can all become immortal through our work